PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 08:47:58
+Last updated: 2024-04-11 08:48:32
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith